 The surname Blachlege was first found in Lancashire where they held a family seat from very ancient times, some say before the Norman Conquest in 1066.
 Blakesley Hall is a Tudor hall on Blakesley Road in Yardley, Birmingham, England.
 Originally a timber-framed farmhouse, it was built in 1590.

 Early History of the Blachlege family

-Another 225 words (16 lines of text) covering the years 1321 and are included under the topic Early Blachlege History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Blachlege research.
+Another 104 words (7 lines of text) covering the years 1321 and are included under the topic Early Blachlege History in all our PDF Extended History products and printed products wherever possible.

 Blachlege Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Blachlege family name include Blackley, Blakely, Blakley, Blacklee, Blackely, Blackledge, Blacklege, Blatchly and many more.

 Early Notables of the Blachlege family (pre 1700)